wfp/editorial-guide/04-content-punctuation.md

 The hyphen is used to link two words to form compounds, usually adjectives but also adverbs and nouns.
 There is a tendency to use the hyphen for this purpose mechanically and excessively.
 The [University of Sussex](http://www.sussex.ac.uk/informatics/punctuation/hyphenanddash/hyphen) again provides an excellent explanation of when – and why – to use hyphens, the thrust of which is that they should be used sparingly, when they are necessary to avoid confusion:

+The hyphen is used in writing compound words which, without the hyphen, would be ambiguous, hard to read or overly long.
+Here, more than anywhere else in the whole field of punctuation, there is room for individual taste and judgement; nevertheless, certain principles may be identified.
+These are:]

+* Above all, strive for clarity
+* Don't use a hypen unless it's necessary
+* Where possible, follow established usage.

+On this last point, consult a good dictionary

+In line with this advice, use a hyphen to connect two words that together function as a compound modifier (an adjective or adverb) when to do otherwise might be confusing

+Example: “The short-story editor replaced the book on the shelf.”
+Without the hyphen one might conclude that the subject of that sentence is a story editor who happened to be short, rather than an editor of short stories as intended.
+If there is little likelihood of confusion omit the hyphen.
+Example: high school student.

+Example: 100-year-old trees.
+This refers to an unstated number of trees that are 100 years old.
+Without the hyphens it could refer either to that or to 100 trees that are one year old.

-**Adverbs**.
-With adverbs, no hyphen is needed, particularly with adverbs ending in -ly.
-But one is needed when the adverb might be mistaken for an adjective.
-For example, a "little, used car" is not the same as a "little-used car".
+No hyphen is needed with adverbs ending in –ly (e.g., a “badly written novel”.
+One is needed, however, when an adverb not ending in -ly might be mistaken for an adjective.
+For example, “a little-used car” may or may not be understood in the same way as “a little used car”.

+Use hyphens to link to prefixes (e.g., post-apocalyptic) when omitting the hyphen might cause confusion.
+Examples: re-cover (when you mean to cover again, to avoid confusing it with recover), pre-position (when you mean to position in advance, to avoid confusing it with preposition) and un-ionized (when you mean something that has not been ionized, to avoid confusion with unionized)

+Also use hyphens to link prefixes when omitting the hyphen would produce a word that is hard to read or subject to mispronunciation: non-negotiable; pre-empt; re-emerge.
+Note that prefixes should never stand alone: they must either form part of a closed word (e.g., antimicrobial) or be made part of a compound word through the use of a hyphen (e.g., anti-aircraft).

-**Pendent hyphens.** "... two-, three- or four-year periods" is technically the correct form.
-But avoid the construction where possible; "periods of two, three or four years" is clearer.
+**Pendent hyphens.** “… two-, three- or four-year periods” is an accepted form.
+Avoid the construction where possible, however; “periods of two, three or four years” is clearer.

-**_When not to use a hyphen_**

-The tendency in English is not to hyphenate compound nouns or prefixes where the sense is clear, as for example in subeditor, overuse, database, germplasm, proofreader.

-Do not hyphenate adjectives modified by adverbs such as "locally purchased food" or "environmentally sound development" (note the –ly ending).

-**_Hyphenated phrases_**

-The second word in a hyphenated phrase (and third if there is one) is also capitalized: e.g. Inter-Agency Standing Committee, After-Action Review.
+Some hyphenated and unhyphenated words (see the style guide word index for other words not listed here)

+**_Hyphenated**

+* agro (compound closed e.g., agroforestry, except before a vowel, e.g., agro-ecology)
+* -based
+* cash-based transfers
+* co-(many compounds closed, but note co-author, co-chair, co-ivestor, co-worker)
+* cross-cutting
+* extra (usually closed (e.g., extrabudgetary, extracurricular) except when extra is followed b a proper noun (extra-Community) or a vowel (extra-atmospheric)
+* five-year
+* follow-up
+* -generating
+* hard-earned
+* -level (e.g., field-level)
+* -led
+* non-
+* one-off
+* -onset
+* on-site
+* -oriented
+* post-
+* prenatal
+* pre-package
+* pre-positioned
+* pre-record
+* pro- (in adjectives, e.g., pro-business (not in pro forma, pro rata, pro bono)
+* real-time (as compound adjective; compare "real time" where the adjective "real" modifies the noun "time")
+* revenue-generating
+* Rome-based agencies
+* -saving, e.g., life-saving
+* -scale
+* scale-up (as a noun; non hyphen in the verb phrase, e.g., "It is necessary to scale up the project")
+* school-age (as adjective)
+* self- (compound forms hyphenated)
+* self-insurance
+* semi- (compound forms hyphenated)
+* sensitive
+* specific
+* sub- (many examples of both hyphenated and unhyphenated words; see the WFP and UN editorial manual word lists)
+* -term
+* roll-out (as adjective or noun; roll out as verb phrase)
+* -wide

+**_Unhyphenated**
+* agro(compounds closed except before a vowel, e.g., agro-ecology, agroforestry)
+* bi(compound forms of bi are closed: biannual, biennial, bimonthly, biweekly, etc.
+* capacity building
+* capacity strengthening
+* co- (many compounds closed, but note co-author, co-chair, co-investor, co-worker)
+* decision making
+* emergency response
+* extra (usually closed (e.g., extrabudgetary, extracurricular) except when extra is followed by a proper noun (extra-Community) or a vowel (extra-atmospheric))
+* food assistance for assets
+* food deficit country
+* food insecure country
+* handover
+* multipurpose (generally compound forms with multi are closed, except where multi is followed by “i" (FAO follows this approach but UN headquarters spells quite a few with the hyphen, for which there is no apparent reason))
+* multisectoral
+* overambitious (generally compound forms with over are closed)
+* private sector
+* runoff
+* school age (school-age as adjective)
+* school meals (e.g., school meals programme)
+* sub (many examples of both hyphenated and unhyphenated words)

 ### En-dashes

 An en-dash is used to connect spans of numbers or dates (e.g. 2005--2006) and where the second word in a group does not modify the first one, as in "a WFP--FAO project".
 It is also used to separate an interjected phrase from the main sentence, in which case it is used with a space before and after it.
-As with commas, it should be possible to lift out the part of the sentence within dashes, leaving the rest of the sentence complete.
+As with an interjected phrase between commas, it should be possible to lift out the part of the sentence within dashes, leaving the rest of the sentence complete.

 > **This donation -- the largest received so far -- will enable WFP to buy extra food.**
 {: .notice }

-### Parentheses, or brackets
+### Parentheses and brackets

 (When a complete sentence is enclosed in parentheses, its punctuation is also enclosed.)

 When only part of a sentence is enclosed in parentheses, punctuation is placed outside (as in this example).

-Avoid parentheses/brackets wherever possible.
-Sentences are much clearer without them.
+Use parentheses and brackets sparingly.
+Excessive use can impede readability.

 (Use square brackets [if needed] within parentheses.)